MetaMask/eth-simple-keyring/README.md

 ### signMessage(address, data)

-The `eth_sign` method will receive the incoming data, alread hashed, and must sign that hash, and then return the raw signed hash.
+The `eth_sign` method will receive the incoming data, already hashed, and must sign that hash, and then return the raw signed hash.

+### decryptMessage(address, data)

+The `eth_decryptMessage` method will receive the incoming data in array format that returns `encrypt` function in `eth-sig-util` and must decrypt message, and then return the raw message.

 ### exportAccount(address)